jax-ml/jax/docs/notebooks/host-offloading.md

 - Parameter offloading
 - Optimizer state offloading

 By applying offloading strategies, developers can better manage memory resources and reduce memory pressure on devices.
 To implement these strategies effectively, understanding JAX's core mechanisms for data placement and movement is essential.
-Note that offloading performance may vary significantly across device types.

 ## Building Blocks for Offloading